InformaticsMatters/pipelines-utils-rdkit/README.md

 The pipelines are based on the [RDKit] Open-Source Cheminformatics Software and are best executed from within a suitably configured [Conda] environment.
-You may need to install some additional modules before you can run the tests, these dependencies are captured in our own `requirements.txt` file and installed as normal:
+You may need to install some additional modules before you can run the tests, these dependencies are captured in our own `example-requirements.txt` file and installed as normal:

-    $ pip install -r requiremenmts.txt
+    $ pip install -r example-requiremenmts.txt

 >   The module utilities should support both Python 2 and 3 but we recommend
     any modules/pipelines you write support both flavours.